-Alternative 4.2 (Soil Removal & Offsite Disposal): Since sampling performed in RAOC-4 generally did not indicate COC levels in excess of SCGs, utilization of this alternative would constitute an excessive and unnecessary response for a commercial/industrial site use and it will not be retained for further consideration.
+Alternative 4.3 (Asphalt/Soil Removal & Offsite Disposal): Since sampling performed in RAOC-4 generally did not indicate COC levels in excess of SCGs, utilization of this alternative would constitute an excessive and unnecessary response for commercial or industrial site use and it will not be retained for further consideration.

-Alternative 4.3 (Impacted Soil Capping): This alternative is a form of engineering control that allows asphalt, other fill materials, and soils that may be impacted with SVOCs to remain and be managed onsite, while still minimizing potential environmental impact and significantly reducing the potential for exposure.
+Alternative 4.4 (Clean Soil Cover for Asphalt/Soil Mixtures): This alternative is a form of engineering control typically used for soils that are significantly impacted with COCs to allow them to remain onsite, while minimizing potential environmental impact and reducing the potential for exposure.